kavehtehrani/gnome-speech2text/README.md

 **Important for GNOME Extensions Store**: This extension follows GNOME's architectural guidelines by using a separate D-Bus service for speech processing.
-The extension itself is lightweight and communicates with the external service over D-Bus using the `org.gnome.Shell.Extensions.Speech2Text` interface.
+The extension itself is lightweight and communicates with the external service over D-Bus using the `org.gnome.Shell.Extensions.Speech2TextWhisperCpp` interface.
 The service is **not bundled** with the extension and must be installed separately as a dependency.
-This extension requires the external background service [gnome-speech2text-service](https://pypi.org/project/gnome-speech2text-service/) to be installed.
-The first time you run the extension you will get a popup to guide you through this setup.
+This extension requires the external background service [gnome-speech2text-service-whispercpp](https://pypi.org/project/gnome-speech2text-service-whispercpp/) to be installed.
+The first time you run the extension you will get a notification with installation instructions.

 ## Requirements